ClariceBoldDev/M1-JavelinPolishers/README.md

 5. From branch select main.
 6. Live link will be shown when published correctly.

-The live site link is:[JAvelin Polishers Live Website:] (<https://clariceboldon.github.io/Milestone1-JavelinPolishers/>)
+The live site link is:[Javelin Polishers Live Website:] (<https://clariceboldon.github.io/Milestone1-JavelinPolishers/>)

 ## Credits